Converting your account to be denominated in USD

 - All accounts will be charged storage fees in GBP.
 If your account is denominated in USD, you will be charged an equivalent amount of USD based on the exchange rate at the time of billing.

-- To send US dollars to your WhiskyInvestDirect account, you will need to make an international wire (or SWIFT) payment to our dollar-denominated bank account with Lloyds in London from your existing linked bank account.
-You can get the details by logging in to your account and going to the ACCOUNT > Deposit funds page, after your account currency has been changed.
+- In the meantime, to send US Dollars to your WhiskyInvestDirect account, you will need to make an international wire (or SWIFT) payment to our dollar-denominated bank account with Lloyds in London from your existing linked bank account.
+You can get the details by logging in to your account and going to ACCOUNT > Deposit funds, after your account currency has been changed.